Peptide Fox

 Retatrutide adds the piece that fundamentally changes the equation: glucagon receptor activation.

-Glucagon is insulin's opposite.
-Where insulin says "store fuel," glucagon says "release and burn it."
-Glucagon receptors are concentrated in the liver.
-When activated, they directly command hepatic fat oxidation.
-The liver burns its stored fat for energy instead of packaging it into VLDL particles.
+Glucagon is insulin's counter-signal.
+Where insulin pushes storage, glucagon pushes fuel release and oxidation.
+Glucagon receptors are concentrated in the liver, so retatrutide shifts the liver toward burning stored fat instead of packaging it into triglyceride-rich particles.

 This is not a passive effect of eating less.
 It's an active signal telling the liver to mobilize fat.

-• 86% liver fat reduction — with 93% of patients on the highest dose achieving complete resolution of fatty liver (below 5% liver fat content)
+• 86% liver fat reduction in the MASLD-selected substudy — with 93% of patients on the highest dose achieving complete clearance on MRI (below 5% liver fat content by imaging — a different endpoint from the histologic MASH resolution measured in ESSENCE and SYNERGY-NASH)

 • 35-45% triglyceride reduction — roughly double what semaglutide achieves